Best $600 Loans of 2026: Fast Cash When You Need It

 Payday loans are short-term, high-cost loans typically due on your next payday.
 They're designed for emergency use and often don't require a credit check, which makes them accessible even for people with bad credit.

-However, they come with high fees and APRs that can exceed 300%, so it’s important to be certain you can repay the loan on time to avoid falling into a debt cycle.
+However, they come with high fees and APRs ranging from 143% to over 400% depending on your state, so it's important to be certain you can repay the loan on time to avoid falling into a debt cycle.

 This Might Be for You If